joshuajones228/Homework/readme.md

 # Joshua Jones
 ## About Me
+<p>I am a military vet.
+I work in the engineering and technical field currently and am adding python/SQL and other data analysis skills to my resume for career growth.
+I like to garden, do home renovation projects, longboard, and do anything active really.
+Coding was tough at first, but now it's beginning to be fun </p>

 ### My Goals for the Data Analytics Course
 * Become more familiar with commercial tools that industry uses like VScode, Github/Git, and Jira